Fixed point theorems for groups acting on non-positively curved manifolds: Introduction

 (and same for the other vertices.)
 This gives a contradiction and the statement is proved. \end {proof}

-\begin {acknowledgement} Many ideas appearing in this paper were made by T. Gelander and U. Bader.
-The question concerning finiteness of the Steinberg groups over finite index ideals was addressed to M. Ershov and I. Rapinchuk who both gave quick and helpful responses. \end {acknowledgement}
+\subsection *{Acknowledgment} Many ideas appearing in this paper were suggested by T. Gelander and U. Bader.
+The question concerning finiteness of the Steinberg groups over finite index ideals was addressed to M. Ershov and I. Rapinchuk who both gave quick and helpful responses.